PatMulligan/btcstack-docker/README.md

 # Use Electrs (via TOR)

-Run the following command from the **Awning** root directory to retrieve the Electrs TOR address to use in your wallet:
+Run the following command from the project **root** directory to retrieve the Electrs TOR address to use in your wallet:
 ```sh
 $ echo `cat ./data/tor/hidden_service_electrs/hostname`:50001
 ```